themadseventeen/better-forums/README.md

 ## Features
 * Highlighting user's own posts
 * Highlighting replies, quotes and mentions
+* Removes the giant red "PLAY" button
-* Respecting of the forum theme
+* Respects the forum theme
+* Minor CSS tweaks

+## How to install

+1. Install a UserScript manager.
+I recommend [Violentmonkey](https://violentmonkey.github.io/)
+2. Add the extension from URL in your UserScript manager.